 We should have humility to accept there's always things we don't know and to be learnt.
 What you know now is the stability of order.
 Then, there are new information of chaos which can potentially destabilize your order.
 That's when we start to improve and expand our domain.
 Wisdom comes from continual search of knowledge.

 Our evolved perceptual systems help us reduce the complexity of the world.
 It makes us see meaningful things, things that are useful or annoying, specifically tools and obstacles.
-We don't merely see valueless objects and give them meaning afterwards.
+We don't merely see valueless objects and give them meaning afterward.
 It's the precision that makes the world sensible to us.

 When everything is in order, the world seems to be a simple place.
 But when things break down, what's been ignored rushes in.
 Like marriage, couples might be having a happy life assuming each other are reliable and loving.
-If someday, for example, the wife starts to be less attentive, gets irritated easily or even found out to be cheating, everything great about the family the husband has thought of suddenly collapsed.
-The reality of chaos stomps in and bring him to his knees.
+If someday, for example, the wife starts to be less attentive, gets irritated easily, or even found out to be cheating, everything great about the family the husband has thought of suddenly collapsed.
+The reality of chaos stomps in and brings him to his knees.
 Our body acts faster than our mind, we freeze and adrenaline rushes in, emotions piles up painfully.
-We cry, we scream, we yell under the abyss of emptiness.
+We cry we scream, we yell under the abyss of emptiness.
 Then we start to dig out how did the chaos manifest.

 Specifying a problem enables its solution.
 We avoid it because it requires us to admit the problem exists.
 We are giving up a chance to learn.
 It will definitely hurt but a single sharp pain is way better than a continuous numbing ache.
 Sometimes we are afraid of confronting the chaos, sometimes we just failed to define our failure.
 We don't even notice we walking on thin ice.
 We carry the burden and pep-talk ourselves to accept the negative feelings.
 We don't speak the truth.
 We can't fool ourselves that long with the ever-growing hatred that's accumulating within us.